ancient-military-history

 The Banner Legacy and Subject Levies (1271–1368 CE)

 The Mongol Yuan Dynasty imposed a racial and military hierarchy across China.
 The core military force was the keshig (imperial guard) and the steppe-based Mongolian army, structured around the decimal system of tens, hundreds, and thousands.
-These Mongol troops were professional soldiers, bound by loyalty to the Khan.
-The Yuan rulers distrusted their Chinese subjects (Han and Southerners).
-They divided the population into categories.
+These Mongol troops were professional soldiers, bound by loyalty to the Khan and trained from childhood in horsemanship and archery.
+The Yuan rulers distrusted their Chinese subjects.
+They divided the population into four categories with different military obligations:

-- Semu (Various non-Mongol, non-Han peoples): Often used as administrators and garrison troops.
+- Semu (Various non-Mongol, non-Han peoples such as Central Asians, Turks, Persians): Often used as administrators and garrison troops, especially in the south.

-- Han (Northern Chinese): Formed auxiliary units, but were carefully restricted.
+- Han (Northern Chinese including Jurchens, Khitans): Formed auxiliary units, but were carefully restricted to infantry roles and never trusted with cavalry.

 The Yuan relied on a system of hereditary military households (tammachi) for their non-Mongol forces.
 These households were required to provide a soldier for life, and the obligation passed from father to son.
 This created a closed, hereditary military caste beneath the Mongol aristocracy.
-While effective for garrisoning a vast empire, this segmented system bred resentment and lacked the broad mobilization capability of earlier Chinese dynasties.
-The system fell apart as hereditary soldiers became impoverished and neglected their skills, leading to the Yuan's military decline long before the Ming rebellions.
+While effective for garrisoning a vast empire, this segmented system bred resentment.
+The Mongol elite monopolized the best positions and equipment, while Chinese soldiers suffered from neglect and low morale.
+Over time, the hereditary soldiers became impoverished and neglected their skills, leading to the Yuan's military decline long before the Ming rebellions.
+The system also failed to integrate Chinese military technology effectively, as Mongol commanders distrusted Chinese-engineered gunpowder weapons until too late.

 The Ming Dynasty: The Weisuo and Hereditary Military Households